 Supported Loving toolkit

-LGBTQ+ social groups for people with learning disabilities and/or autism can be a great place to help people to meet others who understand and be a place to make friends and have fun.
+LGBTQ+ social groups can be a great place to help people to meet others who understand their needs and a place to make friends and have fun.

 Rainbow Friends London